-It took a few minutes to explain, but in the end the customer understood that altitude makes a difference when you are measuring CO2 levels.
-CO2 sensor modules are calibrated at sea level, and are not designed to automatically compensate for changes to CO2 at higher altitudes.
+It took a few minutes to explain, but in the end the customer understood that altitude makes a difference when you are measuring carbon dioxide levels.
+CO2 sensor modules are calibrated at sea level.
+Most are not designed to automatically compensate for changes to CO2 at higher altitudes.

 When you think about altitude, it helps to imagine a vertical column of air rising from the earth’s surface to the outer limits of the atmosphere.
 The gas molecules in air have weight.
 The weight is heaviest at the earth’s surface, but becomes lighter as you measure it higher up the vertical column.
 At the top of the column, the weight becomes zero.